plone/training/buildout_1.rst

     Buildout does this without touching your system Python or affecting any other package.
 The commands created by buildout bring all the required packages into the Python environment.
 Each command it creates may use different libraries or even different versions of the same library.

-    Plone needs folders for logfiles, databases and configuration files.
+    Plone needs folders for log files, databases and configuration files.
 Buildout assembles all of this for you.

     You will need a lot of functionality that Buildout does not provide out of the box, so you'll need several extensions.
     Some extensions provide new functionality, like mr.developer, the best way to manage your checked out sources.